-Following the declaration of a state of emergency in Portugal due to the covid-19 pandemic from March to May 2020, courts were allowed to hold hearings by videoconference through platforms such as Microsoft Teams or Cisco Webex.
-These means of communication have continued to be used by the courts from September 2020 to the present date in exceptional cases such as if a witness or parties are unable to attend a hearing for health reasons or because of the risk of spreading the covid-19 virus.
+In parallel with the decision to suspend most non-urgent proceedings for the second time, the courts were, once again, allowed to hold hearings by videoconference through platforms such as Microsoft Teams or Cisco Webex.
+These means of communication have continued to be used by the courts from April 2021 to the present date in exceptional cases such as if a witness or parties are unable to attend a hearing for health reasons or because of the risk of spreading the covid-19 virus.